jdcloudcom/en/documentation/Developer-Tools/CodeDeploy/Best-Practice/Blue-green-Deployment.md

 out_dir: 'output'
 ```
 -  Construction Type: Application Package
+-  Bucket: Please select the existing Object Storage Service bucket

-So far, the sample code has been successfully complied and uploaded in the space of cn-north-1 in the Object Storage Service.
+So far, the example code has been successfully complied and uploaded in the Object Storage Service bucket.

 Next, please deploy the program package to the Virtual Machines with the CodeDeploy.